Dannyrios226/ChatBotApp/README.md

 1. Click "Use as Template" and use the name "snapchatbots-yourname"
 2. Clone from your new repo into your desired folder with terminal
 3. Open the project code in VSCode (use `code .` if you can)
-4. Open terminal in the VSCode window then run `npm` to install packages
+4. Open terminal in the VSCode window then run `npm install` to install packages
 5. Launch the project with `npx expo start`

-You will not need to setup Spotify because I used some dummy data for the tracks
+You do not need to setup Spotify because the "songs" are now chatbots!

 ## Milestones